CamilleDang/proj3/README.md

 |<img width="250" src="9b.jpg">  |  <img width="250" src="51b.jpg"> | <img width="250" src="123b.jpg"> | <img width="250" src="187b.jpg"> |
 |<img width="250" src="pop_mid_9.png">  |  <img width="250" src="pop_mid_51.png"> | <img width="250" src="pop_mid_123.png"> | <img width="250" src="pop_mid_187.png"> |

-##### Computing the average face
+#### Computing the average face

-I then averaged all the images to find the average face of the 200 beautiful smiling individuals!
+I then averaged all the images to find the average face of the 200 smiling individuals!

 <img width="500" src="pop_avg.png">

+How gorgeous!

-##### Computing my face to the average geometry & the average face to my geometry
+#### Computing my face to the average geometry & the average face to my geometry

 In order to compute my face to the average geometry, I had to recrop my image to the size of the FEI images and also replot correspondence points according to how the FEI dataset plotted theirs.
 I first annotated the average image and the points with the number of ordering, and then used a similar plotting on my own image.